Bathalapalli-SaiRangaPavan/Project1-NodeJs-CI-CD/README.md

 # NodeJs-Project1-CI-CD

-This repository contains a project where I’ve managed to create a Build & Deployment for a Node.js app.
+This repository contains a project where I’ve managed to create a Build & Deployment for a Node.js app

 ## Tools Covered
 - AWS